(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the tomatoes are fully cooked until mushy is the absolute secret to achieving a professional-grade stable gravy.
+• Ensuring the tomatoes are fully cooked until mushy is the absolute secret to achieving a stable gravy.

-• The addition of a little sugar provide the essential professional-grade balance to the acidity of the tomatoes.
+• The addition of a little sugar provide the essential balance to the acidity of the tomatoes.

 Nutritional Information(Per 1 bowl (250g))